wltrimbl/2013-12-03-sesync/lessons/overview.md

   + you can easily restore back in the morning if it was a bad idea
 * use **distributed version control** to collaborate with others
 * We advocate *Git*, but you may be stuck with whatever your group uses
-  + though check out git-svn for using Git to collaborate with an svn repository, it's awesome!

 # Verify and Validate your Code

 ## Principles of verification and validation
 * **verification** - is your code correctly written?
+* Be paranoid.
+  + test small things!
+  + test that what you assume is TRUE is in fact so.
+* test frameworks can help you verify your code
-* **validation** - do your computations accurately model the physical phenomena in question?
+* **validation** - do your computations accurately model the phenomena in question?
-* test frameworks help you verify your code, but validation is usually a manual process
-* Be paranoid and test small things!
+  + not a good candidate for automation.
+(Not sad at all)

-# Document your Computational Work
+## Document your computational work

-## Principles of documentation
 * Save every bit of code you use for generating publishable results
 * Document and comment your code for yourself as if you will need to understand it in 6 months